-Evaluation of the Effect of a Single Dose of Compound-1 on Hepatic M-CoA in CE-2-Fed C57BL/6J Mice (Dose-Response Study).
-Seven-week-old CE-2-fed C57BL/6J mice were divided into eight groups of five mice each based on body weight (BW) and BW change during habituation.
-Mice were orally administered (10 ml/kg volume) with vehicle (0.5% MC), compound-1, or compound-2 and sacrificed after 2 hours of treatment under isoflurane anesthesia.
-Blood samples were collected from the abdominal vena cava and centrifuged at $13,000 \times g$ for 5 minutes at 4°C to collect plasma, which was stored at -80° C for pharmacokinetic analysis.
-After the liver weight was measured, liver samples were immediately frozen in liquid nitrogen and stored at -80° C for M-CoA measurement and pharmacokinetic (PK) analysis.
+Evaluation of the effect of a single dose of compound-1 on hepatic M-CoA in CE-2-fed C57BL/6J mice (dose-response study)

+For this, 7-week-old CE-2-fed C57BL/6J mice were divided into eight groups of five mice each based on body weight (BW) and BW change during habituation.
+Mice were orally administered (10 mL/kg volume) with vehicle (0.5% MC), compound-1, or compound-2, and sacrificed after 2 h of treatment under isoflurane anesthesia.
+Blood samples were collected from the abdominal vena cava and centrifuged at $13,000 \times g$ for 5 min at 4 °C to collect plasma, which was stored at -80 °C for pharmacokinetic analysis.
+After the liver weight was measured, liver samples were immediately frozen in liquid nitrogen and stored at -80 °C for M-CoA measurement and pharmacokinetic (PK) analysis.
 Refer to the M-CoA and PK experimental section for the measurements.

-Evaluation of the Effect of a Single Dose of Compound-1 on Hepatic DNL in WD-Fed C57BL/6J Mice.
-Seven-week-old mice were divided into four groups of three mice each based on BW after they were fed WD (D12079B; Research Diets, Inc., New Brunswick, NJ) for 3 days.
-Mice were orally administered (10 ml/kg volume) vehicle (0.5% MC) or compound-1 (10 mg/kg) and intraperitoneally administered ^{14}C -acetate (400 $\mu\text{Ci/5}$ ml/kg) after 1 hour of treatment.
-Mice were sacrificed after 2 or 5 hours of drug treatment under isoflurane anesthesia.
+Evaluation of the effect of a single dose of compound-1 on hepatic DNL in WD-fed C57BL/6J mice

+For this, 7-week-old mice were divided into four groups of three mice each based on BW after they were fed WD (D12079B; Research Diets, Inc., New Brunswick, NJ, USA) for 3 days.
+Mice were orally administered (10 mL/kg volume) vehicle (0.5% MC) or compound-1 (10 mg/kg) and intraperitoneally administered 14C-acetate (400 μCi/5 mL/kg) after 1 h of treatment.
+Mice were sacrificed after 2 or 5 h of drug treatment under isoflurane anesthesia.
 The radioactivity of the fatty acid fraction in the liver was measured according to a previous study (Harwood et al., 2003).

-Repeated Dose Study of Compound-1 in WD-Fed MC4R KO Mice.
-Nine-week-old MC4R KO mice were fed WD, and wild-type (WT) mice were fed CE-2.
-At the age of 23 weeks, WD-fed MC4R KO mice were divided into four groups of eight mice each based on BW, food intake (FI), plasma glucose , TG, total cholesterol (TC), aspartate aminotransferase (AST), alanine aminotransferase (ALT), and insulin at day -3.
-Mice were orally administered (5 ml/kg volume) vehicle (0.5% MC) or compound-1 (3, 10, and 30 mg/kg) once daily for 8 weeks
+Repeated dose study of compound-1 in WD-fed MC4R KO mice

+For this, 9-week-old MC4R KO mice were fed WD, and wild-type (WT) mice were fed CE-2.
+At the age of 23 weeks, WD-fed MC4R KO mice were divided into four groups of eight mice each based on BW, food intake (FI), plasma glucose (PG), triglyceride (TG), total cholesterol (TC), aspartate aminotransferase (AST), alanine aminotransferase (ALT), and insulin at day -3.
+Mice were orally administered (5 mL/kg volume) vehicle (0.5% MC) or compound-1 (3, 10, and 30 mg/kg) once daily for 8 weeks.

 BW and FI were monitored every 3-4 days.
 On days 17, 31, and 56, blood samples were collected from the tail vein for the measurement of plasma parameters.
-Plasma glucose, TG, TC, AST, and ALT were enzymatically measured using an AutoAnalyzer 7180 (Hitachi High-Technologies Corporation, Tokyo, Japan).
-Plasma insulin levels were measured using sandwich ELISA (Shibayagi, Gunma, Japan, or Morinaga Institute of Biologic Science, Kanagawa, Japan).
+PG, TG, TC, AST, and ALT were enzymatically measured using an Autoanalyzer 7180 (Hitachi High-Technologies Corporation, Tokyo, Japan).
+Plasma insulin levels were measured using sandwich enzyme-linked immunosorbent assay (ELISA; Shibayagi, Gunma, Japan, or Morinaga Institute of Biological Science, Kanagawa, Japan).

 For pharmacokinetic analysis, blood samples were collected from the tail vein at day 56.
-Blood samples were centrifuged at $13,000 \times g$ for 5 minutes at 4°C to collect plasma, which was stored at -80°C for pharmacokinetic analysis.
+Blood samples were centrifuged at $13,000 \times g$ for 5 min at 4 °C to collect plasma, which was stored at -80 °C for pharmacokinetic analysis.
 Refer to the PK experimental section for the measurements.

 Mice were sacrificed under isoflurane anesthesia on day 0 (pre) and day 60.
-Blood samples were collected from the abdominal vena cava and centrifuged at $13,000 \times g$ for 5 minutes at 4°C to collect plasma, which was stored at $-80^{\circ}\mathrm{C}$ for the measurement of parameters.
-After the liver weight was measured, liver samples were immediately frozen in liquid nitrogen and stored at $-80^{\circ}\mathrm{C}$.
-For histopathological analysis, liver samples were stored in 10% neutral buffered formalin.
+Blood samples were collected from the abdominal vena cava and centrifuged at $13,000 \times g$ for 5 min at 4 °C to collect plasma, which was stored at -80 °C for the measurement of parameters.
+After the liver weight was measured, liver samples were immediately frozen in liquid nitrogen and stored at -80 °C. For histopathological analysis, liver samples were stored in 10% neutral buffered formalin.